 - you can work remotely from anywhere

 Everyone can go ahead with affiliate marketing.
 It doesn’t even require any specific skills.
-If you have a computer & an internet connection, you can proceed.
+If you have a computer and an internet connection, you can proceed.
 In the end, you only need to have a minimum of knowledge about the product you promote.

 You don’t need to wait for years to understand if your affiliate campaign is successful or not.
 When you promote several products, you quickly see which ones are selling.
-With some testing, you can easily turn off the non-performing ones & replace them with those that bring revenue.
+With some testing, you can easily turn off the non-performing ones and replace them with those that bring revenue.

 Affiliate marketers don’t have to stick to a unique merchant.
-They can work with many products & diversify their portfolio.
+They can work with many products and diversify their portfolio.
 It is helpful to not keep all the eggs in the same basket.
 In case something doesn’t work as expected, there will be an alternative to rely on.

 Once the initial setup is done, the affiliate marketer does not have much more to do.
-As we will see below, he/she still must keep the online channels alive & attract relevant traffic.
+As we will see below, he/she still must keep the online channels alive and attract relevant traffic.
 However, if the work is properly done, affiliate marketing is passive income that combines well with full-time jobs in parallel.

-You sell other merchants’ products & services.
+You sell other merchants’ products and services.
 Your job is to promote the items.
 You do not have to handle the logistics or customer support.
 For many people, affiliate marketing is a “dream job” for this reason.

 Eventually, the beauty of affiliate marketing is that you can do the job from everywhere, at your office or your bedroom.
 There are no frontier boundaries.
 All you need to do is to promote your affiliate links in a relevant, engaging, and useful way.